Louishancquart/spoon-plugin-jenkins/README.md

 Jenkins 1.5

 ## Installation

-#1 Download or clone the repository
+#1 Download or clone from the repository url:
 git clone https://github.com/Louishancquart/spoon-plugin-jenkins.git

 #2 Compile the project
 cd spoon-plugin-jenkins

 mvn install

 #3 Upload the plugin into your jenkins

-##commandline:
-cd ..

-cp -rf spoon-plugin-jenkins $JENKINS_HOME/plugins

 ##via Jenkins interface:
 In the Jenkins interface, go to "Manage Jenkins -> Manage Plugins -> Advanced"